0k/kids.cache/README.rst

 Providing a key function can be extremely powerfull and will allow to fine tune when the cache should be recalculated.

-``hashing`` functions will receive exactly the same arguments than the main function called.
-It must return an hashable structure (combination of ``tuples``, ``int``, ``string``... avoid list, dicts and sets).
-This will identify uniquely the result.
+``hashing`` functions will receive exactly the same arguments as the main function called.
+It must return a hashable structure (combination of ``tuples``, ``int``, ``string``... avoid list, dicts and sets).
+This will uniquely identify the result.

 For example you could::